Driving Organizational Excellence: The Role of Performance Management

 Performance management facilitates fair and objective evaluation of employee performance.
 This evaluation serves as the foundation for recognition and rewards based on merit.

-By acknowledging and rewarding exceptional performance, organizations can reinforce positive behaviors, boost employee morale, and create a culture of appreciation.
+By acknowledging and rewarding exceptional performance, organizations can reinforce positive work behaviors, boost employee morale, and create a culture of appreciation.
 A well-structured recognition and reward system further motivates employees to strive for excellence.

 Useful Read: Weighing the Pros and Cons of Performance-Related Pay